 Arabic-Speaking Middle Eastern Countries

-Arabic is the official language of most Middle East countries.
-The following 13 Middle Eastern countries are ones where Arabic is the official language or, in the case of Iraq, one of two official languages.
+Arabic is the official language of most countries in the Middle East.
+These 13 Middle Eastern countries are ones where Arabic is the official language or, in the case of Iraq, one of two official languages.
 The population statistics are accurate as of 2021.

 - Bahrain - Bahrain is an absolute monarchy.
 The capital is Manama.
 The country has a population of more than 1.7 million people.